alecramsay/baseline/notes/workflow.md

 scripts/extract_water_only.py -s XX [> data/XX/XX_2020_water_only.csv]
 ```

-Check the results to data/XX/XX_2020_water_only.csv.
+Check the results in data/XX/XX_2020_water_only.csv.

 ## Preprocess data